Frustrated with the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 “Don’t you feel bad for him, though?”
 Someone said as everyone ate cake except for my then-two-year-old.
 “We’re all eating cake except him.”

 I even heard another person say, “That’s so sad.
 I would hate to grow up without having tasted any sweets.”
-As if not giving a two-year-old sweets meant a lifetime without it.
+As if not giving a two-year-old sweets meant a lifetime without them.

 Fast forward to today.
-We still eat a healthy diet, but I have no problem giving my kids Christmas cookies or splurging on cupcakes for special occasions.
+We still eat a healthy diet, but I have no problem giving my kids cookies or splurging on the occasional cupcake.
 The best part?
 They monitor themselves, knowing that eating more than, say, three pieces of Halloween candy in a day won’t make them feel good.

-- We have rules about bedtimes and naps.
+- We had firm boundaries about bedtimes and naps.
 We’ve missed out on traditions like midnight Christmas because the parties were past bedtime.
 And we’ve had to turn down invitations because the event was right in the middle of a nap.

 - We limit screen time.
-They can watch an episode a day, and 40 minutes of screen time on the computer.
+They usually watch an episode a day, and 30 minutes of computer time on the weekends.

 - We sleep-trained.
 People were baffled why we weren’t going in to pick the baby up the minute he cried.

 - We don’t force them to hug and kiss others.
-Although some may think it disrespectful not to hug and kiss the adults, we don’t make our kids do so.
+Although some may think it disrespectful not to hug and kiss relatives, we don’t make our kids do so.
 We encourage and ask them to, but we don’t make it an issue if they don’t want to.

 - We didn’t baptize them.
 Out of everyone in our extended families, we’re the only ones who aren’t raising our kids Catholic.